ernest0507/LAMBA_Team-22/docs/development-process.md

 During Sprint Planning, the team defines:

-- the Sprint Goal;
+- the Sprint Goal
-- selected Sprint PBIs;
+- selected Sprint PBIs
-- Story Point estimates;
+- Story Point estimates
-- implementer and reviewer responsibilities;
+- implementer and reviewer responsibilities
-- acceptance criteria and required evidence;
+- acceptance criteria and required evidence
-- the Sprint milestone or Sprint Backlog view used to inspect progress.
+- the Sprint milestone or Sprint Backlog view used to inspect progress

 During the Sprint, the team coordinates progress through the Sprint Backlog and issue statuses.
 If customer feedback, technical blockers, or availability risks make the original scope less valuable, the team adjusts the Sprint plan and records the decision in the relevant issue, roadmap, report, or retrospective.